aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulating-images/kernel-filters/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The edge detection kernel filter distinguishes itself from the Sharpen filter by having a matrix sum of zero.
-This characteristic renders the resulting image almost black, highlighting pixels that differ from their neighbors, commonly found at the edges between distinct areas.
-The application of this filter ultimately reveals only the image contours against a black background.
+The edge detection kernel filter sets itself apart from the Sharpen filter through its distinctive feature of having a matrix sum totaling zero.
+This unique attribute imparts an almost black appearance to the resulting image, emphasizing pixels that deviate from their surroundings, typically occurring at the boundaries between distinct areas.
+The implementation of this filter ultimately unveils solely the contours of the image against a black background.
 </p>

 <a href="./edge-detection-filter/">Edge Detection Filter Example</a>